ckb-js/lumos/website/docs/00-intro.md

 transferToken(getAddressByPrivateKey(privateKey), aliceAddress, 10, privateKey).then((txHash: string) => console.log('txHash: ', txHash));
 ```

-We can get an output like this, search the explorer, and indeed transferring 10 usdt to alice's account
+We can get an output like this, search txHash in [explorer](https://pudge.explorer.nervos.org/), and indeed transferring 10 SUDT to alice
 ```
 txHash:  0xbccac791e1eb4e005d0f8208c9cb3178af046f814fa1c01c2b5f3f6a966c3486
 ```

 ## Check Alice's Token balance
-Get token amount is also finding the cell where the token is stored, but unlike finding the ckb capacities, each sudt has a type script, and the amount of the token is stored in data instead of capacity
+Get token amount is also finding the cell where the token is stored, but unlike finding the ckb capacities, each SUDT has a type script, and number of tokens is stored in the data field, not the capacity field

 ```ts
 export const getTokenAmount = async (address: Address, sudtArgs: string) => {